gvwilson/sensibleadventures/nardica/nardica.md

 She needed to pee,
 but she couldn't stop watching now.

-Honesty's Second was bent over her workbench in the next four images.
+Honesty's Second was bent over their workbench in the next four images.
-First joined her in the next one, her arm around her younger sib's shoulder as if trying to lend her strength.
+First joined them in the next one, their arm around their younger sib's shoulder as if trying to lend them strength.

 "---the gunk ounta sed affin' gears,"
 Second said,
 tinny and frustrated.

 "Do as you can,"
-First soothed her.
+First soothed them.
-"She'll be back an' us t'morrow."
+"They'll be back an' us t'morrow."

-"That's as they said yesterday, but here she ain't," Second snapped.
+"That's as they said yesterday, but they ain't here," Second snapped.

 Iffy's breath caught in her throat.
 Had something happened to Honesty?
-Had the induction gone wrong somehow?
+Had their induction gone wrong somehow?

 The next image came up.
-First's arm was still around Second's shoulders, and the younger clone had leaned her head against the older.
+First's arm was still around Second's shoulders, and the younger clone had leaned their head against the older.
 Feeling a sudden pang of guilt,
 Iffy swiped the images closed.
 What she was doing was surveillance, pure and simple.